Berkeley-CS61B/website-sp24/projects/proj2a/index.md

   write additional tests.
   - Rather than using one of the large input files (e.g. `top_14377_words.csv`), we recommend starting with one of the smaller input files, either `very_short.csv` or `words_that_start_with_q.csv`.
-- **You should not have any code which fills in a zero if a value is unavailable.**
+- **Like in TimeSeries, you should not have any code which fills in a zero if a value is unavailable.**
 - If it helps speed up your code, you can assume year arguments are between 1400 and 2100.
 These variables are stored as constants `MIN_YEAR` and `MAX_YEAR` in the `TimeSeries` class.
 - `NGramMap` should not extend any other class.
 - Your methods should be simple!
 If you pick the right data structures, the methods should be relatively short.